 During the next hour we hiked up and down the cave, sometimes swimming, other times wadding in water up to my neck, sometimes crawling and other times climbing.
 You had to work for this activity but it was really fun, well most of the time!

-The cave used to be the site of Mayan sacrifices and offerings.
-Nothing was touched for hundreds of years as this place was officially discovered in 1986 and opened to the public in 1989.
+The cave used to be the site of Mayan human sacrifices and offerings.
+Nothing was touched for hundreds of years as this place was not officially discovered until 1986 and opened to the public in 1989.
 The fact if is so hard to reach also has kept the site in a good condition.
-We actually saw skeletons and lots of pots used for offerings to the gods of the underworld.
+We saw skeletons and lots of pots used for offerings to the gods of the underworld.

 In the main offering area you had to walk around in bare feet or wearing socks, no shoes allowed.
 This makes it much harder to walk around and occasionally painful.

-The return trip out of the cave was faster but also harder at points as the water had risen meaning we almost had to go underwater at points to get out.
+The return trip out of the cave was faster but also harder at points as the water had continued to rise meaning we almost had to go underwater at points to get out.
 A little more water and we would have been stuck for the night!

-We gad a very late lunch just outside the caves which we really deserved at this point.
+We gad a very late lunch just outside the caves which I felt we all really deserved at that point.
 The river crossings were also more interesting with more water rushing by.
 This time we linked arms to stop anyone going on an unscheduled river cruise 🙂

-A really great day doing physical activities I could barely imagine risking injury to see a very special site.
-A very good way to enjoy my 100 day on the road.
+A really great day doing tough and risky physical activities that allowed me to experience a very special site.
+A very good way to enjoy my 100th day on this trip.